FairpoolDEX/contracts/Market-Crash-Protection.md

 Withdraw method allows the [liquidity providers](#liquidity-provider) to take the [base tokens](#base-token) and the [quote tokens](#quote-token) out of the [MCP contract](#market-crash-protection-contract).

 The amount of base & quote tokens is calculated separately for each liquidity provider, depending on the amount of quote tokens that he / she initially deposited.
-See [How to deposit or withdraw](#how-to-deposit-or-withdraw).
+See [How to deposit](#how-to-deposit), [How to withdraw](#how-to-withdraw).

 Notes:

 * Withdraw method can only be called after the [expiration date](#expiration-date)

 ### Sell method

+TODO

 ### Developer